07/03/2022

 A strengths-based approach was applied during LfC trainings, encouraging participants to identify their strengths and the opportunities that they could leverage in their leadership journeys.
 The approach enabled participants to value their capacity, skills, knowledge, connections, and potential to become a leader.

-‘I feel so motivated to participate in the upcoming local government elections in 2021 so I can bring about more positive change in my community including in WASH.’ - Woman training participant from Tashigang
+‘I feel so motivated to participate in the upcoming local government elections in 2021 so I can bring about more positive change in my community including in WASH.- Woman trainee, Tashigang

 Contributor: Tshering Choden, Gender and Social Inclusion Advisor, SNV in Bhutan